facebook/react-native-website/cnwebsite/versioned_docs/version-0.62/debugging.md

 - Enable Develop menu in Safari: `Preferences → Advanced → Select "Show Develop menu in menu bar"`
 - Select your app's JSContext: `Develop → Simulator → JSContext`
-- Safari's Web Inspector should open which has a Console and a Debugger However, there are some disadvantages:
+- Safari's Web Inspector should open which has a Console and a Debugger

-1. No sourcemaps when debugging
+While sourcemaps may not be enabled by default, you can follow [this guide](http://blog.nparashuram.com/2019/10/debugging-react-native-ios-apps-with.html) or [video](https://www.youtube.com/watch?v=GrGqIIz51k4) to enable them and set break points at the right places in the source code.

-2. Every time the app is reloaded (using live reload, or by manually reloading), a new JSContext is created.
+However, every time the app is reloaded (using live reload, or by manually reloading), a new JSContext is created.
 Choosing "Automatically Show Web Inspectors for JSContexts" saves you from having to select the latest JSContext manually.

 ## React Developer Tools